Learn why audio seems out of sync when you’re watching and listening with a pair of Bluetooth headphones (and how to fix it).

 Interference refers to unwanted frequency signals that hijack and disrupt the clean signal between your source and Bluetooth headphones.
 Your wireless mouse, WiFi connection, television, and other similar types of appliances and gadgets that emit some form of radio frequency could negatively impact the flow of signal to your Bluetooth headphones.

 There’s a maximum amount of distance you can get away from the audio source before you start losing connection and experience choppiness in what you’re listening to.
 Walls and other similar forms of physical blockage also worsen signal transmission.

-Like Bluetooth audio codecs, not all versions of Bluetooth are created equal.
+Like Bluetooth audio codecs, not all Bluetooth versions are created equal.
 There have been significant improvements with the technology incorporated in Bluetooth throughout the years.
-The latest standard, Bluetooth 5.0, can process audio data faster than previous versions which lead to shorter latency times and better sound quality.
+The latest standard, Bluetooth 5.0, can process audio data faster than previous versions which leads to shorter latency times and better sound quality.

 How Do I Fix the Sound Delay on My Bluetooth Headphones?